Site: Solar Power & Water ®

 - Manufactured By: Raven Engineered Films – Prefabricated factory panels in 220’ x 95.94’, delivered and installed by Raven CLI Construction.

-- 540 Fabricated 36 Mil RPP Ballast Tubes for bench area, delivered and installed.
+- 540 Fabricated 36 Mil RPP Ballast Tubes for bench area.

 Fresh water supplies are a world-wide issue for many areas in relation to access and availability.
 Geosynthetics have long been a significant factor in environmental water containment solutions.
 Solar Power&Water® pond systems are designed and marketed to address fresh water shortages, agricultural drainage cleanup, and the need for low cost renewable energy.
 The project scope included a salt gradient solar pond containing a flexible geosynthetic liner system, and with the help of a prime mover (engine), was designed to extract power directly from the pond’s hot brine.
 The hot brine and project geographical location in Wellton, AZ both were considerations that had to be addressed in the initial planning phase to develop a liner solution able to meet and perform to the project parameters.
 The objective of pond performance was to distill brine water into fresh potable water and energy.
 Their innovative system provided a renewal water source for water that originated from agricultural wastewater, brackish/saline water (or ocean water) and sunshine.
 This project and its design remain significant, as a portable technology that may offer a catalyst for the systematic transformation of massive amounts of available brine water into renewable energy and fresh potable water.